Table of Contents

 Yield farming and staking differ in the number of tokens users need for their investments.

-Yield farming requires a pair of tokens like USDT-USDC or BTC-ETH for providing liquidity to liquidity pools.
+Yield farming requires a pair of tokens like USDT-USDC or ETH-DAI for providing liquidity to liquidity pools.
 Users can provide a flexible ratio of these tokens to the trading pair for customizable pools.
 However, they must supply tokens in a 50-50 ratio to equilibrium pools with trading pairs holding equal value.

 Staking, on the other hand, offers a fixed APY so users can calculate future returns and plan accordingly.
-Although the interest rate is lower than yield farming, a stable percentage often suits low-risk investors.
-Moreover, those who lock up their tokens for longer durations earn higher APYs compared to short-term lock-up periods.
+Although the interest rate is frequently lower than yield farming, a stable percentage often suits low-risk investors.

 Investment risks

-Users must be aware of the security infrastructure and associated risks when comparing yield farming vs staking.
+Users must also be aware of the security infrastructure and associated risks when comparing yield farming vs staking.

 Staking is comparatively more secure since stakers have to follow strict guidelines to participate in a blockchain’s consensus mechanism.
-In a Proof-of-Stake blockchain, malicious users can lose their staked assets if they try to manipulate the network for greater rewards.
-Unlike yield farming, staking is better protected from hacks and scams.
+In a Proof of Stake blockchain, malicious users can lose their staked assets via slashing if they try to manipulate the network for greater rewards.
+More on that later.

-Impermanent loss
+Impermanent loss and slashing

 When yield farmers provide liquidity to liquidity pools, they’re prone to suffer from something called “impermanent loss”.
 This is when the price of the tokens change from when they were first deposited.